 The present-day Ifield Mill Pond is a Site of Nature Conservation Importance (SNCI) and is considered to be the most important wetland site in Crawley.
 It supports many species of birds including kingfishers and swans, and also frogs, toads, newts and dragonflies to name a few.
 The banks are home to many types of trees, all of which can be seen via the extensive network of footpaths that run adjacent to the pond.

-In September 2019 the area became home to Ifield Mill Pond parkrun, which we visited on 19 October 2019 to take part in event number 5.
+In September 2019 the area became home to Ifield Mill Pond parkrun, which we first visited on 19 October 2019 to take part in event number 5, we revisited the venue on 6 May 2023 and took part in event number 114.
 It's a good idea to read the course page before visiting as there are some important details to take note of.
 Firstly, there are no facilities on-site.
 Actually, there is a tiny car park next to the parkrun start area, but this is not for the use of parkrunners.
 Instead, parkrunners are directed towards either Waterfield Gardens or Gossops Green Community Centre for free parking.
 Both are around 5-7 minutes walk from the start.

 main out and back section |